• Skip to primary navigation

 colorful mix of fried potato halves, asparagus stalks and bits of tomatoes.

-Serve this delicious pan-fried asparagus and potatoes recipe as a quick side dish for chicken, for instance, or serve it as a light main dish with a green salad with vinaigrette or yogurt dressing.
+Serve this dish as a quick side for chicken or fish, or enjoy it as a light main with a simple salad.

 Jump to recipe